Coinio/Bittrex.Api.Client/README.md

 # Bittrex.Api.Client

 This is a simple C# http client wrapper for the Bittrex cryptocurrency trading platform Api.
+This can be used to query price information, create buy / sell orders, etc.

 The docs for the Api can be found here:

 https://www.bittrex.com/Home/Api

-Nearly all of the public and private end points are implemented but they haven't exactly been thoroughly tested so use at your peril.

-DISCLAIMER: This code is provided for learning purposes only and any losses incurred are not my responsibility.
+DISCLAIMER: This code is provided for learning purposes only and I take no responsibility for any issues.
 Have fun!

 Example Usage: